apache/pekko-grpc/README.md

 ## Compatibility & support

-If used with JDK 8 prior to version 1.8.0_251 you must add an [ALPN agent](https://doc.akka.io/docs/akka-http/10.1/server-side/http2.html#application-layer-protocol-negotiation-alpn-).
+If used with JDK 8 prior to version 1.8.0_251 you must add an ALPN agent.
+See the note in the [Akka HTTP docs](https://doc.akka.io/docs/akka-http/10.1/server-side/http2.html#application-layer-protocol-negotiation-alpn-).

 ## License